T Tauri Stars and Protoplanetary Disks

 Schematic view of a young star accreting from a disk through the stellar magnetosphere.
 Taken from Hartamann et al. 2016

 Both stars above are from the Chameleon I star-forming cloud and have similar physical conditions.
 Their similarities are reflected in the Hα line (which traces the gas), both having comparable fluxes and strong profiles with high-velocity wings.
-However, T28 shows much narrower and weak Ca II lines, comparable with the ones of a low accretor.
+However, T28 shows much narrower and weaker Ca II lines, comparable with the ones of a low accretor.
 Since the densities and temperatures of the magnetospheric flows of T28 are high (as shown by Hα), the observed weakness of the Ca II lines strongly suggests an absence of Ca in the accretion flows and therefore in the inner gas disk.

 The figure above shows a SED slope-slope diagram, which allows us to separate disks with inner gaps, likely opened by planets (transitional disks, TD) from typical accreting TTS (full disks, FD).
 All TD disks show depletion, suggesting that depletion is caused by dust-trapping processes in the disk such as planet formation.
-Several FD stars can also show depletion; however, these stars also show hints of more evolved disks (e.g. enhanced 10 um silicon feature)
+Several FD stars can also show depletion; however, these stars also show hints of more evolved disks (e.g. enhanced 10-um silicon feature)

 Micolta et al. 2023, ApJ, 953, 177 (see full paper here)